msynk/CompactBinarySerializer/README.md

 - Format versioning is not built in; changing property order, types, or serializer behavior breaks interoperability with old payloads.
 - Security: this is not a hardened interchange format.
 Do not deserialize untrusted data without threat modeling (no built-in schema or type IDs in the stream).
-- Scope: intentionally narrow—good for internal services or caches where you control both ends and want smaller/faster serialization than JSON for compatible models.
+- Scope: intentionally narrow, good for internal services or caches where you control both ends and want smaller/faster serialization than JSON for compatible models.